AkshatJoshi2000/P.U.B---Plus-Ultra-Bot/README.md

   ![Github All Contributors](https://img.shields.io/github/all-contributors/AkshatJoshi2000/P.U.B---Plus-Ultra-Bot)

-  <h5 align = "left">Plus Ultra Bot (P.U.B) is a next-generation fully featured multi-purpose discord bot which aims to cover the small aspects thus making hanging out with friends and family more convenient and fun.
+  <h5 align = "left">Plus Ultra Bot (P.U.B) is a next-generation fully featured multi-purpose discord bot which aims to cover the small aspects, thus making hanging out with friends and family more convenient and fun.
 </h5>
 </div>

 ## Features
 <strong>P.U.B</strong> builds on the well established usability  of `discord.py`, and gives you:

-* An inbuilt music bot, which gets you your favourite music.
+* An inbuilt music bot, which gets your favourite music to you.

   <img src="Assets/local train song play.png" alt="PLUS ULTRA"></a><br>